5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 **NOT WORKING**

----You can't boot Windows 10 from OpenCore's BootPicker if you use a single HDD/SSD for both Windows and MacOS.
-It crashes with ACPI Errors due to the patched DSDT.--- This has been fixed in the latest Release (0.6.8)
+~~You can't boot Windows 10 from OpenCore's BootPicker if you use a single HDD/SSD for both Windows and MacOS.
+It crashes with ACPI Errors due to the patched DSDT.~~ This has been fixed in the latest Release (0.6.8)

 **Workaround**: use the F12 Bootmenu and select "WindowsBootManager" instead to prohibit OpenCore injecting ACPI patches.
 Otherwise use the DSDT-less config.